About

 Michelle Nagel – Board President

-Michelle is also one of our newest Board Members who has brought a lot of energy to our organization and can be seen at most of our events, working very hard.
-Michelle adopted one of our sweetest rescues ever, Elsa, and sure does love that little girl.
+Michelle is presently serving as Board President and she has brought a lot of energy to our organization and can be seen at most of our events, working very hard.
+Michelle recently adopted two pugs Boxer and Rio, a special little boy with a liver shunt.
 Michelle has infused Pug Nation with new donors and her positive energy is infectious.